-We sell self-help books…and books about counselling and personal development
+We publish self-help books…and books about counselling, coaching, psychotherapy; and personal development topics…

 Books about anger, anxiety, depression; couple relationships; stress; diet, nutrition, physical exercise, and sleep science; plus counselling, coaching, and psychotherapy…

 For self-help enthusiasts; students; counsellors, coaches, and psychotherapists; plus social workers and educators

 Hello, and welcome to this page of information about our self-help books.

 We currently sell books on anger, anxiety, depression, couple relationships, and stress.

 Also: the link between diet, exercise and sleep, on the one hand, and mental health and emotional well-being on the other.
 Plus: a book about personality and destiny, and how to change them both.

 # individuals looking for solutions to current emotional, behavioural or relationship problems;

 # self-help enthusiasts and counselling clients;

 # plus professional helpers, like counsellors, coaches, social workers, educators, psychologists and psychotherapists; and students of those disciplines.